Where to find us

 The Cancer Centre at Guy’s is well-served by public transport.
 See the travel information below.

-The Cancer Centre at Guy's is open from 8am-8pm.
+The Cancer Centre at Guy's is open from 8am-8pm, Monday to Friday.

-For more information about buses and tubes, please call Transport for London on 0843 222 1234 (24 hours) or visit the Transport for London website.
+For the latest bus route information for the Cancer Centre, please call Transport for London on 0843 222 1234 (24 hours) or visit the Transport for London website.

 The Trust provides cycle parking facilities in nearly all its locations.
 These facilities are not for long-term storage.
 If a bicycle is considered to have been abandoned, it will be removed as stated in the Trust’s bicycle storage policy.